Workers Compensation | What to Do

 Going Through the Process

 The claim process begins with the victim seeking medical attention for his injuries.
 After obtaining the necessary medical treatment, the employee must notify the employer of their injury.
-The employee files a claim with the Board on Form Employee Claim (C-3) form.
+The employee files a claim with the Board on Form Employee Claim (C-3).
 A claim must be filed within two years of the accident, or within two years after the employee knew or should have known, that the injury was related to employment.

 Contact an Attorney

-If you or a loved one has suffered a work-related injury, and you claim for compensation has been denied. if you received a letter that your workers comp benefits are being modified, suspended or terminated or if you are considering a lump sum payment, it is important to consult an attorney who has experience with workers compensation cases.
+If you or a loved one has suffered a work-related injury, and your claim for compensation has been denied, if you received a letter that your workers comp benefits are being modified, suspended or terminated or if you are considering a lump sum payment, it is important to consult an attorney who has experience with workers compensation cases.
 Call the law firm of Rudolph F. X. Migliore, P.C. at (631) 543-3663 for a free case evaluation.
 Find out how we can help.